wp-plugins/subiz-live-chat/readme.txt

 * Insert your Subiz licence ID
 * Customize chat widget to match your preference.
 * Visit your website, you should see your Subiz chat widget at the bottom of your site.
-* From Subiz Dashboard, you can manage your visitors and start chat.
+* From Subiz Dashboard, you can monitor your visitors.

 == Frequently asked questions ==